brilliantFire/brilliantFire.github.io/_posts/2018-05-21-EDA-gene-expression-data-part-1-multidimensional-scaling.md

 ![image16]({{ site.baseurl }}/images/2018-05-21-image-16.png)

-The four regions of the brain samples came from are:
+The four regions of the brain in the dataset are:
   * *FWM* = forebrain white matter
   * *HIP* = hippocampus
   * *PCx* = parietal cortex